Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-We now present an algorithm to solve \textsc{Broadcast} on generalized theta graphs.
+We now present Theorem~\ref{the:alg-works}, proving solvablity of \textsc{Broadcast} on generalized theta graphs by presenting a winning strategy.
 Clearly, this will require some detailed descriptions of agents moving on these graphs, therefore, we start by creating some notation.
 Any path $P$ of a generalized theta graph $G$ augmented with the fixed nodes $N, S$, can be written in the form, $N, v_1, v_2, \dots, v_{m}, S$.
 Where its two endpoints $N$, $S$ are the ``poles'' of $G$, and are shared by every path of $G$.
 We call the vertices $\{v_1, v_2, \dots, v_m\}$ the \emph{internal} vertices of $P$.
 We call $N$ and $S$ the \emph{poles} of $G$.
 An agent is \emph{identified} with $P$ if it is currently on some vertex of $\{N, v_1, v_2, \dots, v_{m}, S\}$.
 For any agent on an internal vertex of a path this is well-defined but it is ambiguous for any agent on $N$ or $S$.
 We say an agent may be identified with only one path, so if an agent is on $N$ or $S$, then there is one unique path it is identified with.
 If an agent is on a pole we may decide to change its identified path, this will be explicitly stated, otherwise we assume its identified path remains the same.
 We may refer to an agent and its identified path by saying the agent is on a path, or the path the agent is on.
 If no agent is identified with a path, then that path is \emph{empty}.

 \begin{theorem} Given a generalized theta graph $G = \theta_{d_1, d_2,...,d_l}$ with $l \geq 1$ paths, each of length $\geq 1$. \textsc{Broadcast} can be solved on $G$ with $k\geq l$ \dumb agents. \end{theorem}